 Hours: Full-time, in-person, and occasional weekends required

-Conduct up to two choirs on a weekly basis
+Conduct up to two choirs weekly

 Program repertoire for domestic and international tours, aligning to season and concert themes